How 15+ tech companies are transitioning back to the office (or not)

 Slack

-Like Twitter, Slack says it’s transitioning to an entirely remote workforce for most employees.
+Slack is transitioning to a remote-first workforce for most employees.
+The company says it’ll still have face-to-face get togethers, but mainly for pre-scheduled events like project kickoffs and team building.
 It’s a fitting strategy for a company whose product is designed to enable remote communication and collaboration.

 The social networking company said in May 2020 that it would allow its most senior and experienced employees to request to work from home full-time.
 But in early June the company said it’ll let all full-time employees work from home permanently, if their job allows for it.
 “We’ve learned over the past year that good work can get done anywhere, and I’m even more optimistic that remote work at scale is possible,” CEO Mark Zuckerberg wrote in a email to employees.
 Facebook has also said that it may adjust the salaries of employees who relocate, to match local salary standards.
 The company, which employs about 60,000 people, says it plans to open its offices up at 50% capacity in September, moving to full capacity in October.